HarshitaShinde0730/Training-Assignment/learning in sql /Why SQL BETWEEN Is Faster Than DATE Functions for Date Filtering.md

 - **No Computation:** Doesn't require function calls on every row.
 - **Optimized Execution:** Designed for range-based filtering, which is faster for large datasets.

 **NOTE:** It depends on the data represented in the database.
-In many cases SQL DATE FUNCTION are not more e
+In many cases, SQL DATE FUNCTION is not more efficient than SQL BETWEEN.